What Does a Tick Look Like? Identification Guide by Species

 Deer Tick (Black-legged Tick)

 The deer tick, also called the black-legged tick, is the primary carrier of Lyme disease in the eastern United States.
-Adults have dark brown to black legs with an orange-red body surrounding a dark brown scutum.
-Females display a distinctive two-toned appearance with the reddish-orange body contrasting against the darker shield.
+Adults have dark brown to black legs and an orange-red body, with a dark brown scutum.
+Females display a distinctive two-toned appearance, with a reddish-orange body contrasting with the darker shield.
 Males appear entirely dark brown.
 Adults measure about 3 millimeters unfed.
 These ticks prefer wooded areas with dense leaf litter and tall grasses.
 For a side-by-side comparison with similar species, see our deer tick vs. dog tick identification guide.

 American Dog Tick